srps/philoagents-course/README.md

 This **open-source course consists of 6 comprehensive modules** covering theory, system design, and hands-on implementation.

+[Read this](https://decodingml.substack.com/p/from-0-to-pro-ai-agents-roadmap) for a quick walkthrough of what you will learn in each module.

 Our recommendation for getting the most out of this course:
 1. Clone the repository.
 2. Read the materials (video and articles are complementary - go through both for the whole picture)